Logan Institute of Religion: Religion in Life

 Religion in Life devotionals are held weekly in the gymnasium.
 Often, speakers are local church leaders or other influential figures.
 Other members of the community have also spoken such as when USU president Noelle E. Cockett spoke in September 2017.

-Joseph Smith Memorial Devotional
+Joseph Smith Memorial

 The Joseph Smith Memorial devotional series is held annually in honor of Smith, founder of the Latter Day Saint movement.
-It is scheduled as close as possible to 23 December, Smith's birthday, and is usually held in USU's Smith Spectrum.
+It is scheduled as close as possible to December 23, Smith's birthday, and is usually held in USU's Smith Spectrum.
 The first devotional was held in 1944, and past speakers have included all who have served as church presidents since that time.